Libra2021/snippet-box/notes.md

 }
 ```

-- The `home` handler function is just a regular Go function with two parameters.
+- `home` is a standard Go func with 2 params.

-- Any error returned by `http.ListenAndServe()` is always non-nil.
+- `http.ListenAndServe()` always returns non-nil errors.

-- Go’s servemux treats the route pattern `"/"` like a catch-all.
+- Go's servemux treats `"/"` as a catch-all.

 ## 2.3 Routing requests